mcc-us/mcc-us.github.io/_pages/001-qbo-basics.md

 ---

-- Signing up and setting up your account
+- Sign up and setting up your account
       - If you are learning QBO then start with the **FREE** Accountant version of the software.
 It allows you to learn & use their training course.
       - It gives your future clients a discount once you them.

 - QuickBooks Online has 60-80% of market share for Bookkeeping, depending on who you talk to.